-In Washington, Indiana, some taxes are enforced on employees, and deducted from their paychecks.
-Most people are cognizant of the Medicare and Social Security taxes - which fund those two programs by taking a small percentage of every paycheck an employee receives.
+In Washington, Iowa, there are specific taxes that are imposed on employees, which are deducted from their paychecks.
+The typically well-known employment taxes are the Medicare and Social Security tax, for which a small percentage of every employee's paycheck is deducted.

-But, if you're self employed in Washington, Indiana, or anywhere else, you are obligated to make the employee AND employer contributions to Social Security and Medicare, basically doubling your employment tax liability.
+However, if you're self employed in Washington, Iowa, or anywhere else, you are obliged to make the employee AND employer contributions to Social Security and Medicare, essentially doubling your employment tax liability.